-I posted short blog dedicated to the firefights (Chernobyl’s Hero Firefighter Memorial) who responded to the fires after the explosion in the reactor block number 4 in the Chernobyl Nuclear Electric Plant.
-In this blog I will share some photos from Chernobyl today.
+I posted a short blog dedicated to the firefights (Chernobyl’s Hero Firefighter Memorial) who responded to the fires after the explosion in the reactor block number 4 in the Chernobyl Nuclear Electric Plant.
+In this blog, I will share some photos from Chernobyl today.

 The explosion in reactor 4 of the Chernobyl Nuclear Electric Plant happened on 26 April 1986 and process of dealing with radiation cleanup is still ongoing.